forthtemple/openworlddart/readme.md

 ```

-*Triggers*.
+*Triggers*
-Openworld also includes a trigger system whereby it is easy to trigger an event if for example the camera gets a certain distance from an npc for example.
-For example in the following example a cat actor is loaded and a distance trigger is added where if the player goes with 4 meters of the cat it meows.
+Openworld also has a trigger system whereby its possible to trigger an event.
+For example a trigger for when the camera gets a certain distance from an npc.
+In the following example a cat has a distance trigger that causes the cat to meow when a player moves within 4 meters of the cat:

     Group cat = await OPENWORLD.Actor.createActor('assets/actors/cat.glb', z:0);
     cat.scale.set(0.01,0.01,0.01);